-Given Amazon’s recent acquisition of Whole Foods, forward thinkers should consider how traditional business models might be outdated.
+Given Amazon’s recent grocery expansion news and the 2017 acquisition of Whole Foods, forward thinkers should consider how traditional business models might be outdated.
 What does the optimal business model or meat supply chain look like in the Amazon era?

 Let’s imagine a scenario where Amazon teams up with a packer in a big way.

 Amazon brings the following core competencies to the table:

 - Expansive customer base of loyal, consistent customers

 - A playbook to dominate new segments